phetsims/sun/doc/Checkbox.md

 ---

 ## Checkbox
-* Checkbox is a simple UI component that is required to be made fully accessible duiring the Core Description design phase.
+* Checkbox is a simple UI component that is required to be made fully accessible during the Core Description design phase.
 * Role information comes for free because SceneryStack code automatically creates an HTML element with the native role of "checkbox."
 Designers do not need to put role information in the design doc when designing descriptions for a checkbox.
 * Two native states, "checked" and "unchecked," also come for free.
 State and state changes are communicated automatically on focus and on interaction.
 * Alternative Input comes for free, too.
 The Space key toggles the checkbox when it has keyboard focus.